7 Things To Leave Off Your Resume

 That is, easy to read with key points standing out.
 Use numbers to quantify accomplishments, bold related job titles and section headings, use the same font throughout, and bullet point accomplishments vs. writing a long block of text.

 Read more on how to write a resume.

 Click here to learn more to our career coaching program group, find your inspired career path.
-Our career counseling in Houston are always ready to help.
-Book an appointment with a career counselor who is available to meet with you via phone, Skype or in person to discuss any career related question you might have.
+Our career counseling in Houston and online are always ready to help.
+Book an appointment with a career counselor who is available to meet with you via phone, video or in person to discuss any career related question you might have.

 To get started now give us a call to schedule an appointment at 832-559-2622 or schedule an appointment online.

 Learn the tested and proven resume writing formula that’s landed jobs at Google, Salesforce, LinkedIn, and other world-class companies!

 Resumes are among the most important documents people ever write.
 And in a competitive marketplace, they matter even more.
 In twelve simple steps, Martin Yate shows how to craft top-flight professional resumes that showcase applicants’ strengths and demonstrates what they can contribute to employers.